williamdavis4/HASH-SALT-DEHASH/README.md

 # HASH-SALT-DEHASH
-dehash your salted hashes so you can escape your 9-5 employee circumstances, not to be used illegally
+dehash your salted hashes so you can escape your 9-5 employee circumstances, and per usual with my programs; "not to be used illegal" lmao

 requires axios